User Review( votes)

 - Does the aircraft wing generate a downforce that forces spray droplets into the canopy?

 - Is it thus that aerial spray applicators can apply such low water volumes?

 - Is it worth paying extra for a custom application from above?

-In addressing these questions, Wolf corrects a few agricultural myths, provides tips for determining which method is better for your operation and emphasizes the importance of communication.
+In addressing these questions, Tom corrects a few agricultural myths, provides tips for determining which method is better for your operation and emphasizes the importance of communication.